 What items must be included on my system?

-A device that turns an irrigation system on and off at a desirable time and operates the system for a preset period of time.
-In essence, it “controls” the system…hence, the name.
+The device that turns an irrigation system on and off at a desirable time and operates the system for a preset period of time.

-Hunter units offer exceptional reliability.
+Hunter electronic controllers offer exceptional reliability.
 Power outages have no effect since the watering schedule is held in non-volatile memory and backup batteries are unnecessary.
-The controller is easily set by turning dials or pushing buttons, giving the user the ability to select such functions as when watering will start, how long each zone will water and what days watering will occur.
-Adjustments and bypasses can also be made for seasonal changes and inclement weather.
+The controller is easily set by turning dials or pushing buttons, giving the user the ability to select functions such as; the time watering will start, how long each zone will water and the days watering will occur.

 Today’s modern sprinkler systems include sprinkler heads of two types: spray heads and rotary heads.
-The types of heads utilized on a specific project will be determined by the dimensions of the area being covered, the water pressure available for operation, and a variety of other factors.
+The types of heads utilized on a specific project will be determined by the area being covered, the water pressure available for operation, and a variety of other factors.

-These are usually what are most commonly envisioned when a homeowner thinks about a sprinkler system.
-These heads are dispersed around the lawn and in planting beds.
-The spacing between sprinklers can vary depending upon the specific nozzle installed in the head, but they rarely are spaced further than 15 feet apart.
+Spray Sprinklers are what are most commonly envisioned when a homeowner thinks about a sprinkler system.
+The heads are dispersed around the lawn and in planting beds.
+The spacing between sprinklers varies depending upon the specific nozzle installed in the head, but they rarely are spaced further than 15 feet apart.
 Spray sprinklers installed in turf areas are designed to pop-up during watering and retract to below the turf line to allow mowing and normal use of the lawn after watering.